hyperonecom/h1-cli/docs/image.md

 ## h1 image tag add

-Add a tag to image
+Add a tag to Image

 ### Syntax